stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/inodechangingcallback/_index.md

 title: Aspose::Words::INodeChangingCallback interface
 linktitle: INodeChangingCallback
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::INodeChangingCallback interface.
-Implement this interface if you want to receive notifications when nodes are inserted or removed in the document in C++.
+description: 'Aspose::Words::INodeChangingCallback interface.
+Implement this interface if you want to receive notifications when nodes are inserted or removed in the document in C++.'
 type: docs
 weight: 7900
 url: /cpp/aspose.words/inodechangingcallback/